SatelliteQE/nailgun/docs/index.rst

   experienced developers may find the API hard to work with.
 * The Satellite 6 API is not consistent in its implementation.
 For example, see the "Payload Generation" section of `this blog post`_.
-* The Satellite 6 API contains bugs.
-For example, `Foreman bug #4638`_ describes how it is impossible to definitively know whether a given activation key exists. (:meth:`nailgun.entities.ActivationKey.read_raw` contains a work-around.)

 All of the above issues are compounded by the size of the Satellite 6 API.
 As of this writing, there are 405 paths.
 This makes it tough to design compact and